Budry/cadvisor-arm/README.md

 ## How it works

-This package compile official [google/cadvisor](https://github.com/google/cadvisor) package on Raspberry PI with `arm32v7/golang` docker image and build [google/cadvisor](https://github.com/google/cadvisor) as `arm32v6/alpine` image.
+This package compiles the official [google/cadvisor](https://github.com/google/cadvisor) package on Raspberry PI with `arm32v7/golang` docker image and build [google/cadvisor](https://github.com/google/cadvisor) as `arm32v7/debian-slim` image.

 ## How to use